 Camping Around Europe

-The Way to Beat High Prices and Low Dollar
+The Way to Always Beat High Prices

-Dragging luggage around a crowded urban area looking for an affordable hotel can be a draining experience, and even at hostels you’re likely to meet only other Americans.
+Dragging luggage around a crowded urban area looking for an affordable hotel can be a draining experience, and even at hostels, you’re likely to meet only other Americans.
 Campgrounds are the perfect place to meet Europeans in a very informal setting.
 Conversations often turn into parties.

-Of course not everyone wants to camp every night, and wet weather can dampen anyone’s interest in camping.
+Of course, not everyone wants to camp every night, and wet weather can dampen anyone’s interest in camping.
 But even an occasional night in a campground can cut down drastically on expenses.

-What to Bring
+What to Bring Camping in Europe

 Eating: One of the most wonderful things about Europe is the food.
 The eye-popping supermarkets can supply you with whatever you might need and are attractions in themselves.
 If you want to cook, bring along a small butane stove or buy one when you’re there.

 Clothing: Bring special clothing if you plan to hike, mountain climb, or participate in other outdoor activities.
-Many campgrounds have laundry facilities, and the washers are usually of very high quality.
+Many campgrounds have laundry facilities, and the washers are usually very high quality.

-Europeans are used to dealing with people who don’t speak their language and handle it smoothly.
-They are usually very easy to communicate with.
-Still, a phrasebook can come in handy.
+Most Europeans are used to dealing with people who don’t speak their language and handle it smoothly.
+They are usually easy to communicate with and appreciate any effort on your part.
+A phrasebook can come in handy.

 A Camping Secret

-If you do decide to camp, you will soon discover a camaraderie among campers that can lead to lifelong friendships.
+If you decide to camp, you will soon discover a camaraderie among campers that can lead to lifelong friendships.
 Campers are always ready to exchange stories, advice, and tips on good places to visit with fellow campers.
 And at the end of the day, when you’re gazing out at the sea at sunset, watching the clouds drift behind snow-peaked mountains, enjoying the perfect rows of vineyards, or learning to play boules with your friendly new neighbors, you’ll wonder why you haven’t been camping all along.

 Campgrounds in Europe